What’s the secret to good posture? It’s all in the way you hold yourself.

-And those who had been instructed to sit up straight undoubtedly found that they had more energy, were more enthusiastic, and even felt they spoke more articulately than normal.
+Those who had been instructed to sit up straight undoubtedly found that they had more energy, were more enthusiastic and even felt they spoke more articulately than normal.

 Convinced?
-Try these easy tricks to great posture, and feel yourself become instantly taller, slimmer and confident!
+Try these easy tricks for great posture and feel yourself become instantly taller, slimmer and more confident!

-How to get good posture: five simple tricks
+How to get good posture: seven simple tricks

 Try this unusual method with a piece of string